rmculpepper/swig/racket.md

 ### Variable declarations

-A variable is translated to a procedure similar to those created by `make-c-parameter`.
+A variable is translated to a procedure similar to the result of `make-c-parameter`.
 Calling the procedure with zero arguments retrieves the variable's current value, and calling it with one argument updates the variable's value.
+If the variable is declared immutable (for example, with the `%immutable` directive), calling the procedure to set the variable's value raises an error.

 A variable wrapper can also be customized by the `%rename` directive and the "var-options" feature, which can contain either `#:fail` or `#:make-fail`